 - Investors make money when they collect interest payments on mortgages over the long term but if rates drop further then refinancing picks up and mortgage investors lose out and lenders are aware of this.

 What are mortgage rates today and where were they a year ago?

-If you told me in December 2013 that the 10 year US Treasury bond and mortgage rates would be lower in March, 2015, I would not have believed you.
-In fact, during 2014 many mortgage professionals told me that the refinance business was extremely slow because so many people already have low mortgage rates and they didn’t see it getting better any time soon, if at all.
+If you told me in August, 2019 that the 10-year US Treasury bond (1.63%) and mortgage rates (30 year average at 3.62%) would be lower right now, I would not have believed you.
+In fact, during the summer of 2019 a few mortgage professionals told me that the refinance business was extremely slow because so many people already have low mortgage rates and they didn’t see it getting better any time soon, if at all.
 Well, think again!

-The 30 year mortgage rate in November/December of 2013 was anywhere from 4.2%—4.40%.
-However, as of today, the average 30 year mortgage rate is between 3.65%-3.85% depending on the institution, points paid, your credit score, equity in home and other various factors.
-So if you have a current mortgage rate greater than 4.25%, it just may be time to think about refinancing.
+The average 30-year mortgage rate in April 2019 was anywhere from 4.30%—4.50%.
+However, as of today, the average 30-year mortgage rate is between 3.00%-3.40% depending on the institution, points paid, your credit score, equity in home and other various factors.
+So, if you have a current mortgage rate greater than 4.00%, it just may be time to think about refinancing.